-2016 Time-Based Restricted Stock Grants.
-On May 12, 2016, the Committee approved grants of restricted stock as follows, effective August 1, 2016: Mr. Engquist - 30,129 shares; Ms. Magee - 11,117 shares; and Mr. Barber - 17,562 shares.
-When awarding grants to the NEOs, the Committee considered a variety of factors, as discussed above, including the performance of the executive management team and management's leadership during the fluctuating macroeconomic conditions in our industry and market, which leadership substantially strengthened the Company's liquidity and balance sheet.
+2017 Time-Based Restricted Stock Grants.
+On May 18, 2017, the Committee approved grants of time-based restricted stock as follows, effective August 1, 2017: Mr. Engquist - 25,587 shares; Ms. Magee - 9,526 shares; and Mr. Barber - 14,843 shares.
+When awarding grants to the NEOs, the Committee considered a variety of factors, as discussed above, including the performance of the executive management team and management's leadership during the macroeconomic conditions in our industry and market, which leadership substantially strengthened the Company's liquidity and balance sheet, including as a result of the Company's numerous financing transactions during 2017, as well as its other growth initiatives.